Our End-of-Year Campaign is happening NOW - Support VC 💙

 JOSS

 : Seeing Johnny and Cleo and Sam and Phil just go out there and make it work.
-And in some cases, like… immensely successful… it's like, ‘Okay, if we can do like a fraction of that, then we can, you know, we can pay our bills and get by and have a good, a good life and a good living being able to do this really fulfilling and creative work.’
+And in some cases be immensely successful… it's like, ‘Okay, if we can do like a fraction of that, then we can, you know, we can pay our bills and get by and have a good life, a good living, and be able to do this really fulfilling and creative work.’
 That's what gave me the confidence.

 And then pairing up with Adam gave me the extra confidence, because I don't think I necessarily have what it takes to do it on my own.
 And that's not the only benefit.
 But I think doing it together has led us to a more interesting product as well.
 And that actually explanations this is not something that's new to podcasters obviously, but explanations are really well-suited to conversation between two people.